izaccavalheiro/virtualization/README.md

-# Simple Virtualization Component for React
+# Simple Virtualization for React

 ## Overview